- Table of Contents

 Evaluating Borrowing Decisions

 Imagine you're planning to buy your dream home and are considering taking out a mortgage to finance the purchase.
 At first glance, you might be tempted to focus solely on the interest rate offered by the lender.
 However, this approach fails to capture the complete picture.
 The Time Value of Money introduces the notion that a dollar today is worth more than the same dollar tomorrow due to its potential to earn returns.
-Therefore, when assessing borrowing options, considering the TVM can help you recognise the real cost of borrowing over time.
+Therefore, considering the TVM can help you recognise the real cost of borrowing over time when assessing borrowing options.

-By incorporating TVM into your decision-making, you'll gain insight into the future value of the interest payments you'll make.
+By incorporating TVM into your decision-making, you'll gain insight into the future value of your interest payments.
 This can lead you to choose a mortgage with terms that might have a slightly higher interest rate but result in lower overall payments due to their present value.
 In essence, TVM empowers you to make financially savvy choices by revealing the long-term consequences of seemingly simple decisions.

 Unmasking Hidden Costs